Dueling paths for coronavirus relief, budget bills as U.S. Congress enters key week | Politics

 McConnell said funding for personal protective equipment, vaccine distribution and extended unemployment should be in any plan.
 A bipartisan group of lawmakers from both the House and Senate unveiled their own package, offering two proposals that could be voted on separately.

 One, a $748 billion proposal, includes aid to small businesses, the unemployed and vaccine distribution.
 It would offer $300 weekly in additional benefits to the unemployed, for 16 weeks.
-The other bipartisan proposal includes the two main sticking points on Capitol Hill: liability protections for business, which are backed by Republicans, and $160 billion for state and local governments, a Democratic priority.
+The other bipartisan proposal includes the two main sticking points on Capitol Hill: the liability protections for business and $160 billion for state and local governments, a Democratic priority.
 But not even all of the bipartisan group of lawmakers support it.

 "Bipartisanship and compromise is alive and well in Washington, contrary to what you have been hearing," Senator Joe Manchin, a Democrat and one of the lead sponsors, told a news conference.
 "Now it's up to the leadership to take it and make it happen on a timely basis."
 Local public health agencies worry that they will not have enough money to carry out a massive COVID-19 vaccination program if there is no deal, even as the first U.S. doses of Pfizer Inc's vaccine were administered on Monday.

 President-elect Joe Biden has urged Congress to act quickly on coronavirus aid before he takes office on Jan.
 20. Even if it does, his new administration likely will seek another round of aid next year.
 Democrats have been pushing hard for aid to state and local governments to insure against laying off more workers, including police, firefighters and emergency medical personnel.
-Republicans have generally resisted this, accusing Democrats of wanting to create a "slush fund" for cities and states controlled by members of their party.
+Republicans have generally resisted this.